cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/mysql-network-policy.md

 updated: 2024-03-11
 category: 🔐 Zero Trust
 pcx_content_type: tutorial
-title: Access and secure a MySQL database using cloudflare tunnel and network policies
+title: Access and secure a MySQL database using Cloudflare Tunnel and network policies
 ---

 # Access and secure a MySQL database using cloudflare tunnal and network policies